Talking About Needs & Wants

 Talking to your kids about needs and wants

-We love a good chat at Rooster Money, so here are some easy ideas to kick start conversations about needs and wants:
+We love a good chat at NatWest Rooster Money, so here are some easy ideas to kick start conversations about needs and wants:

 1